 To make your witches look like they are holding hands, clip the cloaks together with clothespins.

-Place some creepy props around your scary scene like whimsical brooms made from sticks and twine.
+Place some creepy props around your scene, such as whimsical brooms made from sticks and twine.
 A cauldron hanging from a tripod made from branches adorned with a small skull will add a ghostly ambiance.
-For an extra spooky touch, place orange lights and firewood under the cauldron bubbling with some fog made from dry ice or a fog machine.
+For an extra spooky touch, place orange lights and firewood under the cauldron, which you can make bubble with some fog made from dry ice or a fog machine.
+Prop a Hocus Pocus spell book beside the cauldron.
+You never know what types of spells the Sanderson sisters can cast to spark an amazing Halloween party or inspire you with more fun party decoration ideas.